The Movement for a Better America

 Persuading that generation is critical because they are the generation that has been most affected by the moral and social decline of the last 50 years.
 Socially and economically, that decline has seriously eroded their hopes for a better future.

 Yet surveys show that they are much less orthodox in their religious belief and practice than their parents and grandparents.
 They need to be persuaded that practices like abortion bring predictably disastrous results in this life, not just the next.
-That's why we have been spreading the word about the economic impact of abortion through the internet, social networking and talk radio.
+That�s why we have been spreading the word about the economic impact of abortion through the internet, social networking and talk radio.

-Social Security and Medicare aren't in crisis because a lot of old people showed up all of a sudden.
+The fact is that 54 million abortions have cost us $38 trillion in lost GDP, and that number keeps growing.
+Social Security and Medicare aren�t in crisis because a lot of old people showed up all of a sudden.
 Sixty years ago, we knew almost exactly how many retiring Boomers there would be today.

 These programs are in crisis because the Baby Bust cut our birth rate in half, and in the process eliminated over 100 million future workers, producers, and taxpayers.
 That changed the whole demographic equation on which these programs are based.

-he economic cost of abortion is just the tip of the iceberg.
+The politicians want to solve that by raising the retirement age.
+What they don't tell you is that 15% to 20% of all Americans already die before collecting Social Security.
+In fact, 32.5% of all black males die before age 65.
+Raising the retirement age will only increase the economic injustice already built into the system.
+Raising the retirement age also won't solve the fundamental problem caused by the birth dearth, which has other implications as well.
+The economic cost of abortion is just the tip of the iceberg.
 Right now, families with children who grow up to be productive citizens bear an unjust share of the burden, while those who never had children get an unfair share of the benefits.
 Solving Social Security can't be accomplished without a thorough, in-depth review of the whole system.

+The broader moral and social upheaval of the last 50 years has also wrecked havoc on the fundamentals of our economy.
 For example, our prison population has grown nearly 10 times faster than our total population since 1958 -- up 745% compared to a 79% growth in population.
 Throwing the rules away has multiplied our social costs far beyond our ability to pay for them.

-That's a message we have to get across to our friends, the economic conservatives in the Tea Party movement.
+That�s a message we have to get across to our friends, the economic conservatives in the Tea Party movement.
 On talk radio, through the internet, and at rallies.
 If we fail, these social issues will not receive the front burner attention in the public policy debate that they deserve.

 Fortunately, the audience is receptive.
-Polls show that 67% of Tea Party members already identify themselves as pro-life.
+Polls show that 67% of Tea Party members identify themselves as pro-life.
 That makes the Tea Party movement a great place to increase awareness of the economic impact of abortion and other social issues.

-why we have started a Pro-Life Tea Party.
-Not to compete, but to work with others in what is certainly a great new wave.
-If you want to help make the life issue a part of that larger discussion, join us by emailing us your contact information at Pro-Life Tea Party Team
+However, pro-lifers have to join in and make their voices heard.
+That's why we have started a Pro-Life Tea Party � not to compete, but to work with others in what is certainly a great new wave.
+If you want to help make the life issue a part of that larger discussion, join us at http://www.pro-lifeteaparty.com

 It is also essential to our success that we build greater unity and solidarity in the pro-life movement.
 We need to ask: Are we a movement or just a bunch of individuals and organizations?

 Unless we reach out to one another, we will fail.
 American Life League has led the way with its associates program.
 But in far too many places, churches fail to reach out to pro-life groups, and some pro-life organizations act as if they are the only game in town.
 Such isolation divides.
-It doesn't conquer.
+It doesn�t conquer.
+Unless we work together, we�ll never achieve the majority we need.

 Right now, a great many people seriously underestimate the strength of the block-voting minority that keeps abortion legal and the left in control.
 If that block vote holds, it will take more than 60% of the rest of the vote in order to defeat it.
-Without unity and solidarity, that can't be done.
+Without unity and solidarity, that can�t be done.

 Don't confuse recent conservative successes in what were essentially 435+ local elections with the next presidential election in 2012 -- when block voting will play a much larger role in the outcome.
 If the left can pacify the majority with reassuring words and Reaganesque slogans, block voting will rule the day.